 Notes

-- Make sure you wait to add the spinach and pasta until you are ready to serve, or add the spinach and pasta directly to serving bowls.
+- Adding the Pasta + Spinach: Make sure you wait to add the spinach and pasta until you are ready to serve, or add the spinach and pasta directly to serving bowls.
 You want to avoid over-cooking the spinach!
 As well, the pasta will eventually soak up all of the liquid if you let it sit too long!

 Nutrition